 Vietnams Visa Process

 The Visa process has been adjusted last year in order to encourage more travelers and tourists to come to Vietnam.
+Do I need a visa for Vietnam?
+Great Question and this article will help answer that for you!

 This is great news for a lot of people but still not a perfect solution.
 With that being said, let’s talk about Vietnam Visa. who needs it? who doesn’t? how to get one?.